-Settled in the foothills of Arizona’s Estrella Mountains, Phoenix International Raceway is one of the most challenging ovals in America.
-Though originally built for open-wheel competition, over the past two decades this desert flower has become even more famous for stock car competition.
+Nestled in the foothills of Arizona’s Estrella Mountains, Phoenix International Raceway is one of America’s most challenging ovals.
+Though originally built for open wheel racing, over the past two decades the desert flower has become even more famous for stock car competition.

-With its short front straight, low-banked corners and trademark left-hand dogleg down the backstretch, this demanding one-mile circuit has been a favorite with top driving talent since it opened for racing in 1964.
-That fall Mario Andretti got his big career break when he manhandled an old front-engine Offy “roadster” IndyCar around the tricky track.
+With its short front straight and asymmetrical layout – including a trademark left-hand dog leg on the backstretch — this demanding one mile circuit has been a favorite with top driving talent since it opened in 1964.
+That fall Mario Andretti got his big career break when he manhandled an old front engine Offy “roadster” IndyCar around the tricky track.

-NASCAR’s top series first showed up in 1988, and though they lap 50 mph slower than their open-wheel counterparts, stock car drivers have found the challenge of going fast around PIR just as daunting.
-The list of NASCAR Sprint Cup Series winners reads like a Who’s Who of NASCAR, including Jimmie Johnson, Jeff Gordon, the father and son Earnhardts, Tony Stewart, Kurt and Kyle Busch, Bill Elliott, Kevin Harvick, Matt Kenseth, Jeff Burton and Tony Stewart.
+NASCAR’s top series first came to the Valley of the Sun in 1988, and though they lap nearly 50 mph slower, stock car drivers have found PIR every bit as challenging as their open wheel counterparts.
+The list of NASCAR Sprint Cup Series winners reads like a Who’s Who of NASCAR, including Jimmie Johnson, Jeff Gordon, the father and son Earnhardts, Bill Elliott, Tony Stewart, Mark Martin, Kurt and Kyle Busch and Matt Kenseth.

-In addition to NASCAR’s top tier, the NASCAR Nationwide Series, NASCAR Craftsman Truck Series and NASCAR Camping World West Series also compete at PIR, and each year USAC sanctions the Copper World Classic, a weekend festival of Silver Crown and Midget racing.
-PIR also regularly plays host to the Sports Car Club of America and other road racers on a 1.5-mile combination oval and infield road course.
+In addition to NASCAR’s top tier, the NASCAR Nationwide Series, NASCAR Camping World Truck Series and K&N Pro Series West also compete at PIR and each year USAC sanctions the Copper World Classic, a weekend festival of Silver Crown and Midget racing.